nknytk/built-onnxruntime-for-raspberrypi-linux/README.md

 ---

-Wheels are built on Raspberry Pi with [this procedure](./BUILD.md).
+Wheels are built on Raspberry Pi with [this procedure](./BUILD.md) since v1.6.0.
 Building ONNX Runtime wheel for Raspberry Pi 32bit on Docker with Qemu stopped working since 2020 summer.
 ### build.sh